- Personal Development and Professional Learning for Teachers – Introduction

 1. Personal Development and Professional Learning for Teachers – Introduction

 Personal Development is not just for teachers.
 It’s for everyone.
 The current psychological move is towards an individual’s success areas and how to build on those for personal development in that area.
-“To Become Your Best Self, Study Your Successes,” titles for example the Harvard Business Review this article from May 2019.
+“To Become Your Best Self, Study Your Successes,” titles for example the Harvard Business Review from May 2019.
 The authors stress how important it was to strive for the “Best Self”.
 They take their confidence from the findings of an earlier decade’s research, to which they point in that article, too.
 In short they recommend these steps in their order:

 - one should start learning from positive feedback received to then,